Which costs to cut to secure your business’ future

 Next steps: Put all your financial operations on the table for expert review.
 Focus internal skills on long-term planning and get external support for tax, accounting and reporting.

-04 Reward people with employee stock option plans
+04 Empower the team with employee stock option plans for talent retention

-As companies like Slack and Atlassian lead the way in remote-first workforces, competition for skilled employees demands a different way of approaching the employee experience.
-Employee equity plans have been popular during the COVID-19 pandemic as companies look for a different approach to boost employee engagement, maintain productivity, and keep intellectual property.
+As companies like Slack and Atlassian have led the way in remote-first workforces, competition for skilled employees demands a different way of approaching the employee experience.
+Unlocking benefits of employee equity plans have been increasingly popular in recent years as companies look for a different approach to boost employee engagement and maintain productivity.

-Create a purpose-built plan to fit your organisation and employee needs and create a sense of ownership to keep the best and brightest employed in the long-term.
-Your new stock plan — or updates to your current plan — should:
+Create a purpose-built plan to fit your organisation’s and employee’s needs and create a sense of ownership to keep the best and brightest employed in the long term.
+Your new stock plan — or updates to your current plan should:

-- keep liquidity by creating long-term incentives to replace short-term cash bonus or salary increase expectations.
+- Keep liquidity by creating long-term incentives to replace short-term cash bonusesor salary increase expectations

 05 Access government and industry grants and economic stimulus